khulnasoft-lab/design.khulnasoft.com/contents/usability/onboarding-users.md

 ### Follow-up prompts

 Sometimes, the onboarding flow will span across different pages.
 When that’s the case, use the [popover](/components/popover) component to keep the users on the right path.
-The popovers can be animated in a couple of seconds after the page has loaded to make sure that they’re noticed.
+The popovers can be animated in with a short delay after the page has loaded to make sure that they’re noticed.

 ### How many steps?